j4mie/sqlsite/README.md

 SQLite is a fantastic way of storing data in a safe, well-structured, uniform way and querying it quickly.
 This project helps you expose that data to the web.

 SQLSite is inspired by [Datasette](https://datasette.readthedocs.io), but is much simpler.
 Unlike Datasette, SQLSite does not do anything automatically.
 It doesn't allow to you explore and visualize your data in nicely formatted tables and graphs.
-Instead, you must manually define how your data is exposed to the Web using SQL.
+Instead, you must manually define how your data is exposed to the Web using SQL queries.

 ## Use Cases

 * Building simple websites (SQLSite would work well where you might normally use a static site generator but prefer your data to be structured and queryable).
 * Creating very quick and simple JSON APIs to expose data in a SQLite database to the web.
-* Serving static files directly from a [SQLite Archive](https://sqlite.org/sqlar.html).
+* Serving static files directly from a [SQLite Archive](#sqlite-archives).

 ## Prerequisite concepts